 It’s your dispute, and you are in charge of it; at any time you may abort the process and go to court.

 After a court case, the parties may never speak again and never do business together.
 With mediation, doing business together may even be part of the solution the parties reach, and mediation often rebuilds relationships, whereas litigation destroys them.
+It keeps communication open and everybody has a chance to be heard.

 Though often invaluable, lawyers are not required for mediation; but a party can represent himself, with or without a friend or colleague.